Reggie McKenzie (linebacker): Oakland Raiders

 McKenzie was hired as general manager of the Oakland Raiders on January 5, 2012.
 Longtime owner Al Davis had been general manager since 1966, and retained control over football operations after becoming principal owner in 1972.
 Both Wolf (who had worked in the Raiders front office prior to his Green Bay tenure) and former Raiders coach John Madden recommended McKenzie to new owner Mark Davis, who hired McKenzie after an interview conducted jointly by Davis and Madden.

 McKenzie promptly fired head coach Hue Jackson and hired Dennis Allen, who had previously served as the defensive coordinator of a Denver Broncos squad that barely beat Oakland for a playoff spot.
 He brought in his twin brother Raleigh McKenzie to become a college scout for the Raiders.
 McKenzie's first priority was to shore up a porous defense which allowed 433 points (27.1 points/game), 29th among 32 teams.
 Before the 2012 NFL draft, he signed four free agents to help the defense: outside linebacker Philip Wheeler and cornerbacks Shawntae Spencer, Ron Bartell, and Pat Lee.

 McKenzie inherited a roster full of high-priced and underperforming players, with more than $154 million committed toward the $120.6 million salary cap.
 Additionally, the Raiders had traded away most of their draft picks in the 2012 NFL draft prior to his arrival, leaving McKenzie with his first pick at No. 95 overall with offensive lineman Tony Bergstrom.
 The Raiders struggled to a 4–12 record during his first season with the Raiders.

 During the 2013 offseason, McKenzie released several starting players such as Richard Seymour, Michael Huff, Tommy Kelly, Darrius Heyward-Bey, and Rolando McClain and traded away starting quarterback Carson Palmer in continuing the rebuilding process.
 However, the Raiders' struggles (and double-digit losses) continued until the 2015 season, when the combination of new head coach Jack Del Rio and standout draftees Khalil Mack, Derek Carr and Amari Cooper led to a 7–9 resurgence.

 On July 29, 2016, Mark Davis announced a four-year contract extension for McKenzie, keeping him with the Raiders through 2020.

 On January 19, 2017, following the Raiders' 12–4 regular season featuring strong performances by Carr, Mack, Cooper, and others, McKenzie was named the 2016 NFL Executive of the Year by the Pro Football Writers of America.

 However, the Raiders' success under McKenzie would prove short-lived.
 2017 saw the Raiders produce a disappointing 6–10 record, leading to Del Rio's dismissal and replacement by returning head coach Jon Gruden.
 Gruden was given near-total authority over the team by Davis, which led to the trades of Mack and Cooper and the departures of a number of McKenzie's draft selections.

 On December 10, 2018, McKenzie was fired by the Raiders.

 Miami Dolphins

 On February 16, 2019, McKenzie was hired by the Miami Dolphins as a senior personnel executive.

-On January 26, 2025, McKenzie was fired by the Dolphins.